Best canals in Amsterdam

 Three times a year chaos returns on Prinsengracht.
 It is the most popular and most congested canal during King’s Day (27 April), with parties everywhere, both on the shore and on boats.
 Prinsengracht is also the longest part of the annual canal parade during Gay Pride (first Saturday of August), attracting an enormous crowd to see the 80 large decorated party boats full of people dancing, singing and celebrating diversity, freedom and respect.
 And it is home to the annual Prinsengrachtconcert, when after sun set part of the Prinsengracht is turned into a large open air venue for a free classical concert in a magical atmosphere.

-Scroll down for the most beautiful canals, numbers 3 till 7.
+Scroll down for the most beautiful canals, numbers 3 to 7.

 3. Bloemgracht: from wallflower to sunflower